Why it’s good to talk to fellow remote workers

 In the case of Su I got lucky to hit the maximum score.
 Let me quickly walk you through all 3 of them.
 First: Su told me she’s studying at the Erasmus University and doing her thesis.
 The fact that there’s simply not enough space at the #university campus, is the reason why she started working from cafes.
-She even started making a list of good places to work and study herself.
+She even made her own list of good places to work and study from.
 Su also confessed that she would love to get in touch with locals, but finds it hard to get through to the Dutch people.
 Bingo!
 That’s 3 assumptions confirmed!

 Second: I remember Su already downloaded the #app way before we finished our conversation.
 So, we were off to a good start.
 But Su is so enthusiastic about Flexpackerz, that she’s now using the app on a daily basis and tells all her study friends about it too.
 If she continues at this pace, she will soon beat me as “most active user of all time”.
 Clearly I can now check the box for “devoted ambassador” too.

-Third: “Exploring #opportunities” I always consider a bonus.
+Third: “Exploring #opportunities”, I always consider this a bonus.
 I don’t put any pressure on it and I have no expectations.
 Nonetheless, I dare to claim that nine out of ten times there’s something I can help the other person with or vice versa.
 Su turned out to be looking for locations where she can host meetups for her reading club, Readerland.
-Since I happen to know many venues including their owners, it was my pleasure to help her out.
+Since I happen to know many venues including the owners or managers, it was my pleasure to help her out.

 So, to summarize it all; what did I gain by talking to this stranger, called Su?
-Well for sure a new and very active app user, a dedicated ambassador and a huge spike off Linkedin profile views by Taiwanese readers and maybe even a few extra downloads (always good for stats).
+Well for sure a new and very active app user, a dedicated ambassador and a huge spike of Linkedin profile views by Taiwanese readers.
+Maybe even a few extra downloads, which is always good for statistics.

 Okay, that’s nice and all, but what’s in it for the long run?
 Well, that’s hard to say, but probably a pretty good entry to the Taiwanese #market, just in case Flexpackerz is ready to go #global.
 And last but not least, a damn good story that hopefully inspires you to talk to strangers more often 😉